Molly Leach: Reception

+"She thought that unusually big, dramatic type best communicated the fun of stories in which things continually went haywire" wrote children's literature scholar Leonard S. Marcus in the 2001 book Side by Side.
+"And she wanted each page to feel as if it were ready to burst at the margins."

 Steven Heller and Steven Guarnaccia state in Designing for Children (1994, Watson-Guptill), "while Smith's drawings are artfully primitive... it is the book design by Molly Leach that is the BRUTest of all... the type varies in weight, size and leading, but there are other witty tricks: for instance, where there isn't enough text to fill a page it is repeated, and when the character Chicken Licken is introduced the type, not the sky, falls on her head."